rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/gke.md

 ## Prerequisites

 Some setup in Google Kubernetes Engine is required.
-To successfully create a GKE cluster with Rancher, your GKE must be in Standard mode.
-GKE has two modes of operation when creating a Kubernetes cluster, Autopilot and Standard mode.
-The cluster configuration for Autopilot mode has restrictions on editing the kube-system namespce.
-However, Rancher needs to create resources in the kube-system namespace during installation.
-As a result, you will not be able to create a GKE cluster in Autopilot mode.
-For more informatin about the difference between GKE Autopilot mode and Standard mode, visit [Compare GKE Autopilot and Standard.](https://cloud.google.com/kubernetes-engine/docs/resources/autopilot-standard-feature-comparison)

 ### Service Account Token